aish8la/TOP-Rock-Paper-Scissor/README.md

 # TOP-Rock-Paper-Scissor

-The Odin Project Exercise - Rock Paper Scissor
+### A Rock Paper Scissor Program

+The purpose of this program is to put into practice the basics of JavaScript programming learned in TOP foundation course.